kytos/kytos/docs/developer/python-openflow.rst

 an OpenFlow header struct.

-Unlike ``GenericStruct``s their unpack method accepts a buffer argument with its packed body (without the associated header).
+Unlike ``GenericStruct``s their unpack method accepts a buffer argument with its binary body (without the associated header).

 How to code a new struct/message
 ++++++++++++++++++++++++++++++++
 To implement a new struct, you need to:
 - define a new class which derives from ``GenericStruct``;
-- define class attributes in pack order (with optional initial values) whose type are pyof objects themselves.
+- define class attributes in following the order in which they must be packed (with optional initial values) whose type are pyof objects themselves.

-Struct example:
+Struct example (``myexamplestruct.py``):

 .. code:: python